DEFRA/sroc-service-team/releasing/tcm.md

 Hello

-This is to let you know [RfC reference] for the SROC TCM Admin service was completed successfully.
+This is to let you know [RfC reference] for the Tactical Charging Module service was completed successfully.

 [Sign off]
 ```